 Hello.
 I’m Lindsay Cronk, and I have a lot of strong opinions which don’t necessarily reflect the views or policies of my place of work.
 I’ve spent nearly a decade in librarianship, first in consortia and now in academia, honing an approach to service and strategy that is data-driven, dynamic, and grounded in the pursuit of social justice.
 I believe that libraries are engines for knowledge creation and democratization, and that as scholarly communications operators, librarians have a leadership role to play in discussions of the research enterprise.
 I am excited to be engaged in that effort at the University of Rochester Libraries.

-Michael Arthur, Head, Resource Acquisition & Discovery at The University of Alabama, calls me an “innovator and boundary-pusher” and I consider my creativity in developing practical solutions my central library competency.
-I’m a tested leader and an accomplished collections strategist, and while I have varied research interests, the connective tissue of my career is data.
+Michael Arthur, Head, Resource Acquisition & Discovery at The University of Alabama, calls me an “innovator and boundary-pusher” and leading library technologist, Andromeda Yelton says I do the job with “Midwestern friendliness and sledgehammer directness.”
+I consider my creativity in developing practical solutions my central library competency– I operationalize vision.

 It’s a pleasure to meet you.
 Enjoy the site and be in touch!